conda-forge/cfep/cfep-10.md

 More maintainers are always welcome.

 ### In Good Standing
 Maintainers are responsive but probably overworked.
-Multiple bot PRs have begun to pile up.
+Multiple PRs and issues have begun to pile up.
 We should advertise these as needing new maintainers.

 ### Unsupported